Towards Autonomous Visual Navigation in Arable Fields: Conclusion

 \subsubsection{Crop-Row Tracking}

 For each detected crop-row line~$L_{n}$ we form a parallelogram~$\mathcal{P}_{n}$ with a width relative to the canopy width of the crops forming line~$L_{n}$.
-And for every new camera image, we update the position of line~$L_{n}$ based on the crop centers within the parallelogram~$\mathcal{P}_{n}$ at its latest position.
+All parallelograms have a minimum constant width of $5\%$ of the image size to avoid shrinking to zero size width in regions without vegetation or having only tiny plants.
+For every new camera image, we update the position of each line~$L_{n}$ based on the crop centers within the parallelogram~$\mathcal{P}_{n}$ at its latest position.
+If a crop-row line is not detected, the position of the previous line (and parallelogram) is maintained for a few seconds, this allows our approach to continue guiding the robot even when there is an uneven crop distribution in the crop-rows.
 The $\mathcal{L}$ is then tracked and used to update the robot's position to ensure that the crop is always beneath the robot, using a visual-servoing controller.
-Finally, when all of the crop centers are in the top half of the image we consider that we have reached the end of the crop row and employ the multi-crop-row switching algorithm (\secref{subsubsec:switching}).
+Finally, when all of the crop centers are in the top half of the image we consider that we have reached the end of the crop-row and employ the multi-crop-row switching algorithm (\secref{subsubsec:switching}).